canalplus/rx-player/doc/deprecated.md

 I understand that replacing otherwise functional code is not "fun", the current state is exceptional and will not be repeated to that extent.

-Please note, that everything listed here still works until the next major release (v3.0.0).
+Please note, that everything listed here works until the release ``v3.0.0``.

 ## <a name="notes"></a>A note about the Subtitle and Language APIs